nils-ballmann/python-package-template/README.md

-# python-package-template
+# TODO: python-package-template
-A Python3 Package Template
+TODO: A Python3 Package Template
+TODO: edit all lines containing a "TODO:"